 Then, we walked to the D to play a bit of slots.
 There's no photos, because there were no wins.
 Just my sad face all around.

-I know many people say DT slots are much looser, but my personal experience tells me I do better on the Strip.
+I know many people say slots in Downtown Vegas are much looser, but my personal experience tells me I do better on the Strip.

 Next, we stopped off at the Beef Jerky Store.
 This will be a regular stop now.